joakim/kay/README.md

 result: do (method)  --> '2 + 3 = 5'
 print (result)       --> 5

-"a mutable cell with all slots exposed, marked with `*` (object/struct/dict in other languages)"
+"a mutable record with all slots exposed, marked with `*` (object/struct/dict in other languages)"
 mutable: *{
     foo: 42
     bar: true